 - Autoptimize – helpful but not necessary if your theme and plugins are already optimized.
 (This is like a band-aid.)

-- WP Gonzalez – amazing, incredibly useful, but paid.
+- WP Gonzalez – amazing, useful, costs money.

 - Plugin load filter – asset organizer plugin but simple-enough to use.